Trump’s grievances feed menacing undertow after the election | Federal News Network

 “They’re the one who should have the courage to step up,” Giuliani said Wednesday in Michigan. ”You have got to get them to remember that their oath to the Constitution sometimes requires being criticized.
 Sometimes it even requires being threatened.”

-For Coomer, the trouble began around the time Trump campaign lawyers falsely claimed that his company had rigged the election.
+For Coomer, the trouble began around the time Trump campaign lawyers falsely claimed his company rigged the election.

 Far-right chat rooms posted his photo, details about his family and address.
-“The first death threats followed almost immediately,” he told The Associated Press on Wednesday.
+“The first death threats followed almost immediately,” he told The Associated Press.
 “For the first couple days it was your standard online Twitter threats, ‘hang him, he’s a traitor.’”

 “It’s terrifying,” he said.
 “I’ve worked in international elections in all sorts of post-conflict countries where election violence is real and people end up getting killed over it.
 And I feel that we’re on the verge of that.”

 DiGenova later said he was joking.
-The fired official, Christopher Krebs, wrote in an Op-Ed in The Washington Post: “My lawyers will do the talking, they’ll do it in court. … They’re going to be busy.”
+The fired official, Christopher Krebs, told The Washington Post, “My lawyers will do the talking, they’ll do it in court.”

 “This is unprecedented in America,” Taylor said.
 “This is not who we are.
 This is not what an open society is supposed to look like.”